Cynodon dactylon (L.) Pers.

 C. dactylon spreads rapidly by rhizomes and stolons, and also by seed.
 It can spread over 2 m/month during the growing season, a single plant forming a dense sward up to 25 m across in 2.5 years.

+It poses a real weed threat in fertile soils and under extreme disturbance (mowing, heavy grazing, cultivation, fire).
 It is difficult to eradicate with chemicals or cultivation, and can become a serious weed in cultivated land.
 Declared weed in over 80 countries.
+It does not invade natural grasslands or forest vegetation.

-Crude protein varies with age of material and level of nitrogen fertilisation, from about 3 to 9% in old grass, to about 20% in young, well-fertilised grass.
+Crude protein varies with age of material and level of nitrogen fertilization, from about 3 to 9% in old grass, to about 20% in young, well-fertilized grass.
 IVDMD varies from 40 to 69% with genotype.

 It is very palatable if kept short in growth and fertilized.
 Excellent grazing for village geese, ducks, goats, cattle and buffaloes if not trampled too much by these latter heavy beasts.
-The rhizomes are given to horses.
+The rhizomes have been fed to horses.

 Productivity depends on the cultivar used, the time of year and the amount of nitrogen available.
 DM yields of 1,000‒3,000 kg/ha per month are possible in summer and 100‒1,200 kg/ha in winter.
 'Coastal' yields up to twice as much as most common ecotypes.
 Annual DM yields are generally of the order of 5‒15 t/ha.